yshghid/Paper-study/README.md

 # Paper-study

-Details of papers tested in each directory can be found on [this blog][1]
+Details of papers tested in each directory can be found on [blog][1]

 - Clique Connectivity [Cliques for the identification of gene signatures for colorectal cancer across population][2]